localstack/docs/content/en/user-guide/state-management/cloud-pods/index.md

 ### Pull your Pod state

-On a separate machine, start LocalStack while ensuring the auth token is properly configured.
+On a separate machine, start LocalStack while ensuring the Auth Token is properly configured.
 Then, retrieve the previously created Cloud Pod by employing the `load` command, specifying the Cloud Pod name as the first argument:

 {{< command >}}